OpenDDS/OpenDDS/docs/devguide/conditions_and_listeners.rst

 .. code-block:: cpp

         DDS::DataReaderListener_var listener (new DataReaderListenerImpl);
         // Create the Datareader
         DDS::DataReader_var dr = sub->create_datareader(
           topic,
           DATAREADER_QOS_DEFAULT,
           listener,
           DDS::DATA_AVAILABLE_STATUS);

 Here is an example showing how to change the listener using ``set_listener()``:

 .. code-block:: cpp

       dr->set_listener(listener,
                        DDS::DATA_AVAILABLE_STATUS | DDS::LIVELINESS_CHANGED_STATUS);

 When a plain communication status changes, OpenDDS invokes the most specific relevant listener operation.
-This means, for example, that a data reader’s listener would take precedence over the subscriber’s listener for statuses related to the data reader.
+This means, for example, that a data reader's listener would take precedence over the subscriber's listener for statuses related to the data reader.

 A common "gotcha" when using ``set_listener`` is that the listener is not invoked immediately.
 Instead, the listener will be invoked for the next status change.